 The Atlas of Danish Facebook Culture is a research project undertaken by the Techno-Anthropology Lab (TANTLab) at the University of Aalborg in Copenhagen.
-The aim of the project is to understand how Danes have used Facebook as a public space in a six year period between 2012 and 2017.
+The aim of the project is to understand how Danes have used Facebook as a public space in a six year period between 2012 and 2018.
 The project is led by Anders Kristian Munk (firstname.lastname@example.org) and Asger Gehrt Olesen (email@example.com).

 The purpose of the project

-For the purpose of treating the data we have scrambled the user ID’s which makes it impossible to directly associate these ID’s with an actual profile on the platform.
-However, given that we work with public material, and to the extent that users keep their comments visible on public pages, we work under the assumption that data can be de-anonymised.
-We have therefore registered the dataset with the Danish Data Protection Agency and taken appropriate steps to ensure that the storage and treatment of data is in compliance with the guidelines laid out in the GDPR.
+For the purpose of treating the data we have scrambled the user ID’s which makes it impossible to directly associate these ID’s with actual profiles on the platform.
+However, given that we work with public material, and to the extent that users keep their comments visible on public pages, we also work under the assumption that a user ID can be de-anonymised wtih a simple Google serch, e.g. for the text of a comment.
+We therefore consider the the dataset as containing personally identifiable information and have accordingly registered the dataset with the Danish Data Protection Agency and taken appropriate steps to ensure that the storage and treatment of data is in compliance with GDPR guidelines.
+This includes, among other things, that:

 Below is a visual representation of the protocol used to construct the dataset.